it-robotics/ITRLogging/README.md

 // Class loggers need to be defined in compilation units and declared in headers.
 ITR_DEFINE_CLASS_LOGGER(Class1);

-// Static loggers are needed for free methods ITR_DEFINE_STATIC_LOGGER(Class1Static);
+// Static loggers are needed for free functions ITR_DEFINE_STATIC_LOGGER(Class1Static);

 static void foo_free();